martinagvilas/DatGen/README.md

 # DatGen
 _A web application for creating your own image dataset_

+TODO: Link to website

-{Description of the problem, solution}
+TODO: Description of the problem, solution

 ## Installation